 Bike Rental Near Golden Gate Bridge

-Most of the bike rental shops are close to Pier 39 Fisherman’s Wharf.
+Instead of looking for a bike rental near Golden Gate Bridge, I would recommend going with one of the bike rental shops close to Pier 39 Fisherman’s Wharf.
 Ferries will either return back to Pier 39 or the Ferry Building, a little more than a mile away.
 You will have more flexibility if you are willing to go back to the Ferry Building, it will just be a little farther ride back to return the bike.

 We got to the bike rental place a little later than planned.
 We chose our bikes and they provided us with a map and ferry schedule.
 During the day, the ferry schedule is a little irregular so you definitely need to keep this in mind when deciding how far you will go.